drormeir/dog-project/README.md

 ## Udacity Deep Learning Nanodegree project no. 3:
-Dogs Breeds Classification using CNN in Keras
+Dog Breeds Classification using CNN in Keras
 ===================================================================
 The main notebook file for this project is: dog_app.ipynb